Billionaire Profile

 Philanthropy

-Yasuda established the Yasuda Scholarship Foundation in 2005, which supports initiatives for international human resources development and goodwill projects.
+Yasuda founded the Yasuda Scholarship Foundation in 2005, supporting initiatives for international human resources development and goodwill projects.

 Career Milestones